-All courses in this program are offered via distance learning with the exception of labs and clinicals, which must be completed at an approved site.
+All courses in this program are offered via online learning with the exception of labs and clinicals, which must be completed at an approved site.

-All courses in this program are offered via distance learning.
-Apprentice students are also required to complete 2,000 hours of on-the-job training per year, for a total of 6,000 hours.
+6 All courses in this program are offered via online learning.
+Apprentice students are also required to complete 2,000 hours of on-the-job training per year, for a total of 4,000 hours.

-Completion of the Substance Abuse Counseling Education Career Studies Certificate requires that some courses be taken via distance learning.
+Completion of the Substance Abuse Counseling Education Career Studies Certificate requires that some courses be taken via online learning.